iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.1/report.md

 > concept is good. alas even with bluetooth on it didn't work. then again most of the people in my neighborhood refuse to get tested (I get tested) and/or aren't tech savvy so this app isn't useful for my neighborhood<br> :date: __2020-11-07 14:18:38__

-> I loved this app, until yesterday when it stopped updating.
-The person info I have is now for 2 days ago.
-It's now worthless.<br> :date: __2020-11-05 12:29:55__

 #### 1-star reviews